PawBench · Best Picks

 Best Dog Toys for High-Energy Dogs (That Will Actually Tire Them Out)

-A bored high-energy dog is a destructive dog.
-These toys are built for dogs that destroy everything else within 10 minutes.
+Best toys for high-energy dogs: a bored dog is a destructive dog.
+These picks are built for dogs that wreck every other toy within 10 minutes flat.

 Hilly Shore Labs